cn0047/stash/ed/mongodb/aggregation.md

 In addition, the aggregation pipeline has an internal optimization phase.
 Map-reduce operations can also output to a sharded collection

+Result is limited by size = 16MB.

+For performance (follow this flow):

+1. $match as early as possible
+2. $project as early as possible
+3. $sort as early as possible
+4. use index

 #### Pipeline Aggregation Stages

 * $collStats - statistics regarding a collection.